AntiAnti/FreeAnimHelpers/README.md

 # FreeAnimHelpers
-Unreal Engine 5 plugin with some animation helpers Currenty, it conteins only animation helper to snap character feet to ground.
+Unreal Engine 5 plugin with some animation helpers.

+Currenty, it conteins only animation helper to snap character feet to ground.

 ## Usage